The Cleveland Browns released quarterbacks Brandon Weeden and Jason Campbell on Wednesday.

 “First and foremost, the Browns would like to thank Brandon and his agent for being true professionals,” general manager Ray Farmer said in a statement.
 “The circumstances in which he found himself were not easy for him or the team.
 After discussions with Brandon and his agent, we’d like to give him the ability to pursue other opportunities.”

-The circumstance in which he found himself in was starting as a quarterback for a QB-cursed franchise.
+The circumstance in which he found himself in was starting as a quarterback for the QB-cursed franchise.
 The team has not had stability or success at the position for several years.

 Campbell also did not make any type of impact during his brief stay last season.